cpchalk/gpcheckx/README.md

 S3  'Compare' the word acceptors wa1 and wa2, by
 performing the fsa operation wa1 ANDNOT wa2 to create the fsa gpname.andnot.
-This fsa will recognise reducible lhs words which which fail to be recognised as such in wa1.
+This fsa will recognise reducible lhs words which fail to be recognised as such in wa1.
 These words will be reducible using the word difference set diff2', but not be reducible using the word difference set diff2.